About Upstream AI

 "Rural communities don't need more dashboards.
 They need confidence in the data behind them — and tools that think alongside the operators who keep the water flowing."

-They spent the next several months building prototypes, testing early models with local utilities and municipal teams who were generous enough to share their data and their frustrations.
+Rob met Katrina where they started to work on this and spent the next several months building prototypes, testing early models with local utilities and municipal teams who were generous enough to share their data and their frustrations.
 The feedback was unanimous: this wasn't just useful — it was overdue.

 The name "Upstream" is a nod to where they live — above the headwaters, at the start of the river system — and to their philosophy.
 Fix problems upstream, before they cascade.
 Think ahead.
 Invest early.
 That's how rural communities don't just survive, but thrive.